 |These tips can help save you from disappointment with that new haircut.|

 Sometimes, you have your heart set on a certain new hairstyle.
 Perhaps, you even bring in a photo taken from a magazine with exactly how you want your hair cut.
-However, there is more to think about before trying out a new cut to guarantee you’ll love your hair once you walk out of the salon.
+However, there is more to think about before trying out a new haircut to guarantee you’ll love your style once you walk out of the salon.

-Instead of just thinking about your head, you got to think about your entire body for portion and balance.
+Instead of just thinking about your head, you got to think about your entire body for portion and balance when considering a new haircut.
 According to my stylist, height and weight are important factors when considering length and volume.
 Otherwise, you could be in disappointment once those scissors get done with you.

 For example, the taller and bigger-boned you are, the longer and larger the hair can be.
 Doing so keeps hair and proportions more equally distributed.